pxp9/weather_bot_rust/README.md

 # Weather_bot_Rust

-This bot gives you weather info about any city in the world !
+This bot provides you weather info about any city in the world !

 You have a few commands to do: